energywebfoundation/ew-link-origin/README.md

 6. If the path `\mnt\data\tobalaba` does not exist it will be created at runtime.
 To change it edit the `PERSISTENCE` constant in `core/helper.py`.
 7. With the virtual environment activated run `python local-producer.py` on the root folder of this repo.
 8. Try repeating the steps with `local-consumer.json` and `local-consumer.py`.
-9. Check the transactions on a [block explorer](https://tobalaba.etherscan.com/).
+9. Check the transactions on the [block explorer](https://tobalaba.etherscan.com/).

 ### Installing dependencies
 Install python 3 and libraries from the os package manager.
 Here is an example using `apt` but different ones might apply.